-In fact, Terrajoule exploits an old-fashioned technology: “Universal Unaflow” reciprocating steam piston engine technology that reached its historical pinnacle in the 1930s.
-These engines were produced for decades by the dominant Skinner Steam Engine Company of Erie, Pennsylvania, and others.
-They embodied the technology sophistication of 300 years of steam engine evolution that drove the industrial revolution.
+In fact, Terrajoule exploits an old-fashioned technology: Reciprocating steam piston engine technology that reached the pinnacle of its deployment in the 1930s.
+These embodied the technology sophistication of 300 years of steam engine evolution that drove the industrial revolution.

 Steam engine technology is from the past, but was never obsoleted as a flexible and efficient means to convert thermal energy to electricity at the distributed power scale.
-Steam engines lost to cheap diesel on the one hand, and to centralized steam turbines powered by coal on the other.
-Neither diesel nor centralized power have retained their economic advantages, and solar concentrator technology has advanced.
+Steam engines were displaced by cheap diesel for marine engines and off-grid power, and by coal-fired power plants with large steam turbines for centralized power.
+Neither diesel nor centralized power have retained their original economic advantages, while solar concentrator technology has advanced.
 The wheel turns.

 Here are the components of a terrajoule distributed solar power system:

 Parabolic troughs are proven and under constant improvement.
 Terrajoule can use any of the available third-party concentrator technologies: parabolic trough; heliostat/tower; linear fresnel (CLFR).
 However, for the pressure of saturated steam required by Terrajoule plants, with temperature never exceeding 270 C, parabolic troughs currently offer the most reliable and economic solution.

 Terrajoule’s partner SkyFuel Inc. supplies the world’s most advanced and cost-effective parabolic trough solutions.